svsmkj/Simon-Game/README.md

 # Simon-Game
-Simon game using HTMl CSS and basic JS
+Simon game using HTML CSS and basic JS